sol-eng/slurm-docker-cluster/README.md

 creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.

+## Use of tags

+Version tags with suffix -base build a SLURM cluster with an R only R Studio Workbench.
+Suffix -complete builds the same with Jupyter and VSCode as well as Python support.

 ## Containers and Volumes

 The compose file will run the following containers: